DamoM73/turtle_vid_tute/lesson_5.md

 print("The number was", number)
 ```

-We've done a fair bit of coding with out any serious testing.
+We've done a fair bit of coding without any serious testing.
 So this time lets keep running our code until we cover all four branches:

 1. guess is too high
 2. guess is too low